 - Coordination with several entities for start and completion of the voter approved 2021 Bond Program for Austin Hwy/Lower Broadway Drainage Improvement Project - Lower Broadway/Austin Hwy.
-Improvements including design, engineering, landscaping - Request funds that are available from the American Rescue Plan for city projects - Planning for Centennial Celebration scheduled for October 2022 - Olmos Basin Clean-up and Maintenance Continue to clean up the Olmos Basin creek area along Jones Maltsberger with funding for continued cleanup 4 times a year. - Continue training AHISD students and residents in hands only CPR training - Continue with tree trimming in right-of-way - Continue implementation of Texas Fire Chiefs Association Best Practices - Coordinate with the Fire and Police departments to evaluate two parking issues: - Overnight on-street parking for streets primarily consisting of multi-family structures - Evaluate roadways in the commercial district having restricted and time limited street parking for future discussion on the need for more or less restrictions - Stay in communication with A.H.I.S.D. plans for local high school and elementary school bond project renovations, offer assistance and recommendations if requested, determine community impacts - Continue to manage the agreement for the Swimming Pool - Street Maintenance Program (SMP) FY 2022-23
+Improvements including design, engineering, landscaping - Request funds that are available from the American Rescue Plan for city projects - Olmos Basin Clean-up and Maintenance Continue to clean up the Olmos Basin creek area along Jones Maltsberger with funding for continued cleanup 4 times a year. - Continue training AHISD students and residents in hands only CPR training - Continue with tree trimming in right-of-way - Continue implementation of Texas Fire Chiefs Association Best Practices - Coordinate with the Fire and Police departments to evaluate two parking issues: - Overnight on-street parking for streets primarily consisting of multi-family structures - Evaluate roadways in the commercial district having restricted and time limited street parking for future discussion on the need for more or less restrictions - Stay in communication with A.H.I.S.D plans for local high school and elementary school bond project renovations, offer assistance and recommendations if requested, determine community impacts - Continue to manage the agreement for the Swimming Pool - Street Maintenance Program (SMP)